 We have resources and materials that can assist you every step along the way.
-We are here to assist you and make this time of bereavement one in which you are not overwhelmed with decisions or demands.
-Please, do not hesitate to speak to us even if it well before the time of passing occurs.
+We are here to accompany you and make this time of passing and bereavement one in which you are not overwhelmed with decisions or demands.
+Please, do not hesitate to speak to us even if it is well before the time of passing occurs.

 We can continue to journey with you long after the initial period of loss and mourning are over.

-Here are some resources that may be of benefit to you:
+Here are some resources that may be of immediate benefit to you:

 When should I call?

 Don’t hesitate to involve the Parish as early in your preparation for the life change as possible.
-We can be there at the hospital, when you go to the Funeral Home, before and after family arrive.
-Life does not end, it changes, and we serve a loving God who wishes to surround you with His love, particularly during these difficult times.
+We can be there at the hospital, when you go to a Funeral Home or discuss other final care options, before and after the family arrives.
+Life does not end, it changes, and we serve a loving God who wishes to surround you with hope and with His love, particularly during these difficult times.